pulkitkinra01/Notes/GCP/Certification_Questions.md

 - [x] Immediately store all data as Coldline, because the access volume is low.
   - _Data cannot be transitioned from Multi-Regional to Regional through Lifecycle Management; that would change the location.
 The access rate for new data is 60/80000--so very low--and archival data access is even lower (50/850000).
 Because of this, the most cost-effective option is also the simplest one: just use Coldline for everything._

+#### Question: You currently have 300TB of Closed-Circuit Television (CCTV) capture data and are adding new data at a rate of 80TB/month.
+The rate of data captured and needing to be stored is expected to grow to 200TB/month within one year because new locations are being added, each with 4-10 cameras.
+Archival data must be stored for six months, and as inexpensively as possible.
+The users of your system currently need to access 250TB of current-month footage and 150TB of archival footage, and access rates are expected to grow linearly with data volume.
+Which of the following storage options best suits this purpose?

+- [x] Store new data as Multi-Regional and then use Lifecycle Management to transition it to Nearline after 30 days.
+  - _Data cannot be transitioned from Multi-Regional to Regional through Lifecycle Management; that would change the location.
+The access rate for new data is 250/80--so quite high--but archival data access is lower--150/300.
+Because of this, we need to start with Regional or Multi-Regional (which are fairly close in price) and should transition to Nearline to meet the “as inexpensively as possible” requirement for archival data.
+And even though the option doesn’t list this, you would probably also want to set the Lifecycle Management to automatically delete the objects after their archival period expires._

 #### Question: You need to visualize costs associated with a system you’ve been running on GCP.
 Which of the following is the best tool for this?

 - [x] Data Studio